 Our boarding students come from all over the world creating a rich and culturally diverse student community – friendships are forged here which broaden horizons and last a lifetime.

-Ultimate responsibility for the welfare of all students rests with the Principal who lives on site during the week in term time and the Deputy Principal who lives on site both during the week and weekends.
+Ultimate responsibility for the welfare of all students rests with the Principal who lives on site during term time and the Deputy Principal who also lives on site both during the week and weekends.

 Day to day pastoral care is provided by our team of caring and committed resident House Staff whose role is to give all students a warm welcome and to guide, support, encourage and advise students on any issues that may arise as they integrate into boarding life.
 The House Staff also organise activities in the evenings and at weekends for students to make the most of school life.

 All boarders whose parents are not resident in the UK, must have a guardian in the UK – we can supply a list of suitable local guardians and guardianship agencies who currently represent students at Padworth upon request.